 Later, while serving six years in the British Military, he found an outlet for his creativity as a DJ on British Forces Radio in Cyprus.

 After the military he became a VIP Driver and Security adviser for various clientele worldwide.

-Now residing in California, he has worked on various Studio and Indie projects, and while stunt driving for Matrix Reloaded / Matrix Revolutions (2003) Hugh also studied Stage combat, Swordplay and Fight choreography.
+After relocating to California, he worked on various Studio and Indie projects, and while stunt driving for Matrix Reloaded / Matrix Revolutions (2003) Hugh also studied Stage combat, Swordplay and Fight choreography.

-Combining both acting and stunt abilities he starred in the critically acclaimed short film “System” (2003).
+In 2004… combining both acting and stunt abilities he starred in the critically acclaimed short film “System”.

-Always remaining connected to Theatre, in 2009 while living in Los Angeles he produced and starred in a six week run of the critically acclaimed play “Frozen” by Bryony Lavery receiving a Garlands critics choice best Actor nomination for the role of “Ralph”.
+In 2009 while living in Los Angeles he produced and starred in a six week Theatre run of the critically acclaimed play “Frozen” by Bryony Lavery, receiving a Garlands critics choice best Actor nomination for the role of “Ralph”.

 In addition to acting, Hugh launched his own production company, catwink productions in 2010.
 Which is solely dedicated to making projects based on animal welfare and education.
 And under the catwink banner, he wrote, produced and co-directed the short film “facility 129.”
 The full length screenplay is currently in development.